insomnia-creator/Termst/README.md

 TermStart's default set of components and commands will give you a head start to a clean, minimalist terminal.

-There's always room for add-ons so you can configure, script, make termstart anyway you want to.
+There's always room for add-ons, so you can configure, script, make termstart anyway you want to.

 TermStart comes with 3 default themes:
 Flamingo, Glass and Vue-neu.

-Styling is simple enough, you can poke around or you can fully modify any element you want to.
+Styling is simple enough, you can poke around, or you can fully modify any element you want to.

 ## Development Roadmap.